milselarch/scancart/README.md

 ### Description of Java classes in the app

 #### MainActivity
-Firebase Phone SMS Authentication for User Sign-In process
+Firebase Phone SMS Authentication for User Sign-In process.

 #### FirebaseHandler
 Singleton instance of FirebaseFirestore, that is used by all other classes within the app to interact with the Firebase database.
 Firebase calls (User Registration, Removing items from Shopping Cart, Get Completed Orders etc.) are extracted to the FirebaseHandler to facilitate modularity and readability of code in other classes.